PRP Stem Cell Treatment Overview

 Joints: Any inflamed joint will usually, although not always respond to injection.
 Our most commonly injected joints are Knee, Shoulder, Hip, Foot and Ankle, A-C joint and Base of Thumb.
 Bone on Bone Joints often respond but at a lower rate.
 The only exception we have found is Bone on Bone Hip Arthritis which has not responded for more than six months in our patients.

 TMJ (Temporomandibular Joint): PRP has been shown to have beneficial effects on those with TMJ pain.
-My partner Marilyn D Hatz DDS and I use PRP and cold laser treatment for this region.
+My partner Marilyn D Hatz DDS and I use PRP and Low Level Laser Therapy treatment for this region.

 Tendons: Any inflamed tendon will also usually, but not always respond to injection.
 The most commonly injected are Rotator Cuff, Patellar, Gluteus Medius (Hip Trochanteric Bursitis),Biceps at shoulder, Achilles, and ECRB (tennis elbow).